Do Babysitters Wash Dishes & Do Other Chores?

 It's not unreasonable to lay out instructions and a schedule of tasks that need to be completed by your babysitter while you're gone.

-While technically you can get your babysitter to do all the cleaning tasks and chores you want, it's not necessarily recommended.
+While technically you can get your babysitter to do all the cleaning tasks and chores you want, it's not recommended.

-Small tasks like tidying up might not require any extra pay.
-But if you're asking your babysitter to do a significant amount of extra cleaning work, you should adjust their hourly rate to make sure they're being compensated fairly.
+Small tasks like tidying up might not require any extra pay, but if you're asking your babysitter to do a significant amount of extra cleaning work, you should adjust their hourly rate to make sure they're being compensated fairly.

-Cleaning is only one of the benefits of having a babysitter, see many more in our article 41 Benefits of hiring a babysitter.
+Cleaning is only one of the benefits of having a babysitter.
+See many more in our article 41 Benefits of hiring a babysitter.

 Here are some age guidelines and examples of chores that kids can begin doing at different ages.

 - Kids as young as two or three can start helping to put away their own toys and books.
 They can even wipe up spills.